-2.2.3.
+2.2.4.
 Species or subpopulation predilection (probability of detection)

-2.2.4.
+2.2.5.
 Target organs and infected tissue

-Gyrodactylus salaris occurs on the fins of most infected Atlantic salmon, but site preference is dependent on intensity of infection (8, 20).
+Gyrodactylus salaris usually occurs on the fins of infected Atlantic salmon, but the parasite distribution on the host may vary depending on intensity of infection (Jensen & Johnsen, 1992; Mo, 1992).
 Parasites are also commonly found on the body and less commonly on the gills.
-On other hosts, the distribution may be different, but on some host species the parasite is relatively less abundant on the fins and relatively more common on the body compared with salmon.
+On other hosts, the distribution may be different, but in general the parasite is relatively less abundant on the fins and relatively more common on the body compared with Atlantic salmon.

-2.2.5.
-Persistent infection with lifelong carriers

 2.2.6.
+Persistent infection

+2.2.7.
 Vectors